metosin/malli/README.md

 ## Alpha

-Public api of Malli has been quite stable already in [pre-alpha](https://github.com/metosin/malli/issues/207) and in alpha, we try hard not to break things.
+Public api of Malli has been quite stable already in [pre-alpha](https://github.com/metosin/malli/issues/207) and in alpha, we try not to break things.
 Still, the library is evolving and things like [value destructuring](https://github.com/metosin/malli/issues/241) **could** effect public apis and **most likely** effect the library extenders, e.g. need to implement a new protocol method for custom schemas.

 All changes (breaking or not) will be documented in the [CHANGELOG](CHANGELOG.md) and there will be migration guide and path if needed.